Friday's Scottish Gossip

-Scottish Gossip: Rangers, Celtic, AC Milan, Leeds, Hickey, Kent, Defoe, Morelos, O'Riley, Bologna, Dundee
+Scottish Gossip: Rangers, Celtic, AC Milan, Arsenal, Leeds, Hickey, Kent, Defoe, Morelos, O'Riley, Bologna, Hibs, Doig, Dundee, St Johnstone, Vertainen

 Last updated on .From the section Scottish